microsoft/Olive/docs/source/overview/options.md

   If `search_strategy` is `true`, the search strategy will be the default search strategy.
 The default search strategy is `exhaustive` search algorithm with `joint` execution order.

+- `evaluation_only: [Boolean]` This decides whether to run the engine in evaluation only mode.
+In this mode, the engine will evaluate the input model using the engine's evaluator and return the results.
+If the engine has no evaluator, it will raise an error.
+This is `false` by default.

 - `host: [str | Dict]` The host of the engine.
 It can be a string or a dictionary.
 If it is a string, it is the name of a system in `systems`.
     If it is a dictionary, it contains the system information.
 If not specified, it is the local system.

 - `evaluator: [str | Dict]` The evaluator of the engine.
 It can be a string or a dictionary.
 If it is a string, it is the name of an evaluator in `evaluators`.
 If it is a dictionary, it contains the evaluator information.
+This evaluator will be used to evaluate the input model if needed.
+It is also used to evaluate the output models of passes that don't have their own evaluators.

 - `cache_dir: [str]` The directory to store the cache of the engine.
 If not specified, the cache will be stored in the `.olive-cache` directory under the current working directory.